induktio/thinker/Details.md

 23. Patch crawler upgrade cost so that it depends only on the mineral row cost difference between the prototypes multiplied by 40.
 Nano Factory does not affect crawler upgrades anymore.
 24. Fix issue with randomized faction agendas where they might be given agendas that are their opposition social models.
 Additionally randomized leader personalities option now always selects 1 or 2 AI priorities.
 25. Fix bug that prevents the turn from advancing after force-ending the turn while any player-owned needlejet in flight has moves left.
-26. Patch Energy Market Crash event to reduce energy reserves only by 1/4 instead of 3/4.
+26. Patch Energy Market Crash event to reduce energy reserves only by 1/2 instead of 3/4.
+Optionally the event can also be disabled entirely (event_market_crash).
 27. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
 28. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
 29. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).